🍃The charms on the chains of life🕸️

 See them all today.
 They are in perpetual motionlessness.

-How long ago?
-Not long after me, a little boy, utterly lost to wonder, had gone to be schooled.
+How long ago was this great gleaning?
+Not long after me, a little boy, utterly lost to wonder, had gone away to be schooled.

-I love insects, specially insects in huge gatherings in long grasses together.
+I do so love insects, specially insects in huge gatherings in long grasses together.

 Their noisy and visible presence are blessings on us humans.